AABoard/aab-case-schema/README.md

-# AAB Data and Schema
+# AABoard Data and Schema

-This repository is the public collaboration layer for AAB registry data structures.
-MongoDB remains the live operational database, and the AAB website remains the public publishing layer.
+This repository is the public collaboration layer for AABoard registry data structures.
+MongoDB remains the live operational database, and the AABoard website remains the public publishing layer.
 This repository documents how records are structured, reviewed, exported, searched, and improved before changes become official registry content.

 ## What Belongs Here

-- JSON Schemas for AAB registry collections.
+- JSON Schemas for AABoard registry collections.
 - CSV and Markdown submission templates.
 - Field definitions and data dictionary notes.
-- Public dated exports from MongoDB when AAB chooses to publish snapshots.
+- Public dated exports from MongoDB when AABoard chooses to publish snapshots.
 - Validation scripts and examples for contributors.
 - Atlas Search index definitions and example query patterns.
 - Review status definitions and source-quality rubrics.